agoose77/multiplayer-crossword-frontend/README.md

 1. `cd` to the git root directory
 1. Start the backend on `localhost:5000` using `npm run start-backend` (or `python3 ./backend/crossword.py`)
-1. Start the frontend with `npm start`
+1. Start the frontend with `npm start-dev-frontend`

 ## Available Scripts